Bratz (film): Cast

 Additionally, director Sean McNamara makes a cameo appearance as Tom McShavie, the Vice President of MTV Networks.
 Producer Avi Arad also makes an uncredited cameo appearance as one of the talent show judges.
 Jerad Anderson plays Jonas Johnson, a member of the football team, while Lee Reherman plays the Vice Principal Sludge.
 Daniel Booko appears as a jock, and Susie Singer Carter as Barbara.

 Production

+The early development for Bratz was originally envisioned as an animated feature film, unlike the straight-to-video Bratz films, but it was ultimately decided that the film should be live-action instead.
 Paula Abdul was dropped from the production before completion while working on American Idol.
 She was originally enlisted to provide wardrobe designs, choreograph the film, executive-produce, as well as hold a role in the film.
 This was revealed on Hey Paula, her reality show on her personal life.

-Susie Singer Carter also wrote and produced the film for Lionsgate but lost her credit in a Writers Guild arbitration, then her name appears as screenwriter on the final movie poster.
+Susie Singer Carter also wrote and produced the film for Lionsgate but lost her credit in a Writers Guild arbitration; however, her name appears as screenwriter on the final movie poster.

-The film was shot from February to March 2007 at Santee Education Complex in South Los Angeles, California, while school was in session.
+The film was shot during February and March 2007 at Santee Education Complex in South Los Angeles, California, while school was in session.